14A-C-Salus/Others/docs/Backend_services.md

 <b>Methods:</b>

-- WriteRecipe(WriteRecipeRequest request): This method creates a new recipe object with the specified author, name, method, time, and ingredients, calculates the nutritional values and generates a description for the recipe, validates the input data, and returns the created recipe object.
+- Create(WriteRecipeRequest request): This method creates a new recipe object with the specified author, name, method, time, and ingredients, calculates the nutritional values and generates a description for the recipe, validates the input data, and returns the created recipe object.
 - Update(UpdateRecipeRequest request): This method updates the recipe object with the specified id, author, name, method, time, and ingredients, calculates the nutritional values and generates a description for the recipe, validates the input data, and returns the updated recipe object.
 - Delete(int recipeId): This method deletes the recipe object with the specified id.